UCL-CCS/esmacs-input-creation-docs/docs/parameter_derivation.md

 antechamber -fi ac -i resp.ac -c wc -cf resp.crg
 ```

+These commands will produce the files [resp.ac](examples/resp.ac) and [resp.crg](examples/resp.crg), as well as may temporary intermediate files (most with names beginning with ANTECHAMBER).

 ## Create prep and frcmod files

 The goal of the parameterization is to create two files used by Amber to read a parameterized drug.